 Prerequisite: Department Chair approval.
 Open to grades 10, 11, and 12.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.

-ADVANCED PLACEMENT STUDIO ART Course #5450 Full year Credit: 1.0
+ADVANCED PLACEMENT STUDIO ART

-This course provides accelerated students with a challenging program of college-level studio work.
+Course #5450 Full year Credit: 1.0 This course provides accelerated students with a challenging program of college-level studio work.
 Prior to the end of the academic year, a portfolio of approximately 44-46 pieces will be submitted to the College Board for evaluation and possible college credit.
 The AP Program offers three portfolios: Drawing (painting, printmaking, drawing), 2-D Design (photography, graphic design, product design, fashion design), and 3-D Design (jewelry, ceramics, sculpture).
 AP Studio is a work-intensive, serious, and thought-provoking class.
 Anyone who ranks art among their primary interests should consider taking this course.
 This is a fulfilling challenge.